 Ah, your wedding day.
 One of the most special and important days in someone’s life.
-If you know anything about my wedding day, you know it wasn’t your typical wedding day due to unforeseen events.
+If you know anything about my wedding day, you know it wasn’t your typical wedding day due to paternal grandmother passing away the morning of.
 I’ve already shared that aspect of my big day, so today I wanted to share some other things I learned on my wedding day in hopes that what I share will help another bride-to-be on her special day.

 1. Don’t wear heels for your rehearsal, unless you’re a frequent heel wearer.

 I’m not a big heel wearer because I’m tall enough sans shoes.
 But I wore 3 inch wedges for our wedding rehearsal and rehearsal dinner.
 HUGE mistake.
 I was struggling to walk in my 2 inch heels 3 hours into my wedding day.
 If you do wear heels for your rehearsal pop on some flats for the rest of the evening, especially if your feet aren’t conditioned to walk in heels.
 Also, bring a separate pair of comfortable shoes to wear on your wedding day– just in case.
 I bought some circa 1998 platform flip flops (so my dress wouldn’t drag on the floor and so I wouldn’t trip on my dress) to wear on the dance floor at our reception.

 2. Baby wipes are your best friend.